Public Relations

 Public Relations students are also well prepared for advanced study in such areas as advocacy, law, marketing, and public policy.

 The Communication Department also offers a Public Relations Certificate.
 The certificate consists of 21 credit hours for Communication majors and 18 credit hours for non-Communication majors.
 Required courses emphasize both theory and practice through situation analysis, audience analysis, strategic analysis of options and planning, message design, and program implementation and evaluation.
 A graduate should be well prepared to work in a variety of PR applications, including agencies, nonprofit organizations, corporations, government, advocacy organizations, healthcare and others.
-For more details, click here.
+For more details, visit the Certificate in Public Relations webpage.

-For more information about the Public Relations program, please contact the program director listed below or any PR advisor.
+For more information about the Public Relations program, please contact the School of Communication, Film, and Media Studies.

 Students in the UC College of Arts and Sciences enjoy many benefits afforded through study at a research-intensive institution ranked among the nation's top 25 public research universities.
 UC's urban, Tristate location offers exciting opportunities for global education, research, and service learning, while its student-centered focus includes an 11:1 student-faculty ratio, a nationally recognized Center for Exploratory Studies, and a highly successful First Year Experience program that teaches critical skills for first-year students and provides connections with important campus resources.